berardo/apex-propellant/README.md

 ### How should my rocket look like?

-The bare minimum code you write to make the trigger above throw your rocket up in the space is like below:
+The bare minimum code you write to make the trigger above thrust your rocket up in the space is like below:

 ```java
 public class MyAmazingRocket extends OnInsertRocket {